jameshlms/fraud-detection-pipeline/README.md

 # Fraud Detection Pipeline

-_This is a pipeline to demonstrate proficiency of various technologies to build an end-to-end data pipeline for prediciting fraudulent credit card transactions._
+_This is a pipeline to demonstrate proficiency of various technologies to build an end-to-end data pipeline for predicting fraudulent credit card transactions._

 Fraudulent transactions is a commonly used dataset, often used to highlight the ability to resample data to train models.
 While this project will evaluate resampling and training techniques to address the imbalance of classes, this project will primarily be a demonstration of technologies and skills.